Jíbaro (Puerto Rico): Entertainment

-Jíbaro's almost exclusive form of entertainment was cock-fighting.
+Cock-fighting was prevalent as the most common form of social entertainment among the jíbaro population.
 The pastime was performed mostly on Sunday afternoons, but saint days, feast days, or any other festive holidays would bring out particularly huge crowds to the event.
 Every town in Puerto Rico would have at least one cock-fighting pit.
 The upper classes of society would sometimes come to one of these events, but would not ordinarily be participants.
 Unlike the birds in the United States which were outfitted with metal razor-sharp blades strapped to their legs, Puerto Rico jíbaros fought their cocks with their own gaffs.

 Occupations

 Many jíbaros were self-subsistence farmers, but there were also those who owned no land but instead worked as agricultural land tenants, sharecroppers, and fieldworkers of various types.
 Some of those that did own their own plot of land were also farmer-salesmen who would grow enough crops to sell in the towns near their farms.
 Their crops would consist of whatever the land would grow, including bananas, plantains, avocados, ñames, yautías, batatas, yucas, malangas, and apio.
 However, hens, eggs, and charcoal were also traded.